-The protesters have a chance to appeal the sentence.
-The appeal normally takes years during which the detainee and his family will
+The protesters have a chance to appeal the

-Said Yousif AlMuhafdah is the Vice President of the Bahrain Centre for Human Rights, a non-profit organi David Dávila zation based in Bahrain and Denmark.
+Said Yousif AlMuhafdah is the Vice President of the Bahrain Centre for Human Rights, a non-profit organization based in Bahrain and Denmark.
 Mr. AlMuhafdah resides in Berlin, where he has been forced to live in exile since October 2013, after being a target of arbitrary arrests and torture for his human rights work in Bahrain.
 To read more about Mr. AlMuhafdah's work and exile, please see: http://mic.com/articles/74665/i-ve-been-forced-into-exile-for-defending-human-rights-in-my-home-country-bahrain